Jon Poole: Other collaborations (Crayola Lectern, La Momo, Celebricide, The Lotus Eaters)

 Poole has been involved in several Brighton-based collaborations with fellow psychedelic/experimental rock musician Chris Anderson.
 Since 2008, Poole has been part of Anderson's psychedelic rock project Crayola Lectern, in which he plays Casio synthesizer.
 Since 2009, Poole has played drums for La Momo (which features Anderson on guitar).
 During 2006, Poole drummed for Celebricide, which featured two of his future La Momo bandmates (both Chris Anderson and Sadie Fredericks).

 In June 2009, Poole announced that he had joined the cult 1980s indie rock band the Lotus Eaters as bass player.
 He performed at their concert at the Liverpool Philharmonic on 25 July that year.

 In April 2014, a PledgeMusic preorder campaign was launched for a new project called the Dowling Poole, a power pop band whose influences are quoted as 10cc, the Beatles and XTC, among others.
 The project sees Poole teaming up with Willie Dowling, who had been the frontman of Honeycrack and Jackdaw4, and had played as a session keyboardist with the Wildhearts in the mid-1990s.
 The album Bleak Strategies was released on 11 August 2014 through 369Music, to highly positive reviews.
 In 2016, the Dowling Poole released another well-received album, One Hyde Park.
 On the studio recordings, Poole is responsible for bass and drums, and also contributes vocals and guitar along with Dowling.

+In 2014, Poole replaced Nick Beggs in progressive rock band, Lifesigns.
 In 2017, Poole joined Dr Hook Starring Dennis Locorriere.

 Musical style and influences

 Poole's projects tend to draw from or combine punk rock, progressive/art rock and hard rock, mostly due to his manic performance style, punk-style vocals and dual interest in complexity and raw riffs.
 He has also commented "I find beautiful perfection repellent."

 However, Poole has cited a wide range of influences affecting his music, starting with the jazz which his family were all interested in (and played).
 As a listener, he subsequently became interested in (in rapid succession), contemporary disco and soul, New Wave and 1980s synth pop, and 1960s pop.
 This was followed by a period "catching up with" punk and post-punk, followed by ska, 2-Tone music and Trevor Horn producer pop.
-By the mid-to-late 80s, when he was beginning to play in bands, he was listening to maverick American art-rock heroes such as Captain Beefheart, Tom Waits, Frank Zappa and also to British progressive rock from the 1970s (as well as contemporary prog-inspired bands - most notably Cardiacs).
+By the mid-to-late 80s, when he was beginning to play in bands, he was listening to maverick American art-rock heroes such as Captain Beefheart, Tom Waits, Frank Zappa and also to British progressive rock from the 1970s (as well as contemporary prog-inspired bands – most notably Cardiacs).
+A review of the Cardiacs album Guns in Organ called Poole "an underrated guitar talent".

 Poole has also expressed interest in a variety of 1990s rock and pop acts including Nirvana, Blur, Sugababes and others.
-He is a fan of several classical composers - Igor Stravinsky, Erik Satie, Ralph Vaughan Williams and Gustav Holst.
+He is a fan of several classical composers – Igor Stravinsky, Erik Satie, Ralph Vaughan Williams and Gustav Holst.
+He is a fan of and influenced by bands such as XTC, Sparks, and DEVO.